Inflatable boat repair paint for restoring old inflatables inflatable dinghies zodiac inflatable boats

 PVC

 SRC works quite well on PVC but it requires an additional step for a satisfactory restoration.
-There are two main difference in applying SRC to PVC (rather than hypalon) First a mechanical bond must be created with a light sanding or scuffing of the surface with a 3M pad or equivalent before application of the basecoat, also cleaning the boat with Xylene prior to application acts like a primer.
+There are two main difference in applying SRC to PVC (rather than hypalon) First a mechanical bond must be created with a light sanding or scuffing of the surface with a 3M pad or equivalent before application of the basecoat.
 The second difference is that you must wait longer for the SRC to cure.
 This could be as much as a week.
 With Hypalon the basecoat dries upwards and downwards while with PVC the Xylene carrier must vent upwards only.
 Topcoat will apply the same as on a hypalon boat.

 Back to Top